notelier/askforpermissionbot/README.md

 Simply just give it a token (.env file), give it a comma seperated list of people you want to ignore, run `main.sh` and boom, it will annoy the frick out of the entire server.

+If you need to shutdown the bot (in case it spams the server), say the word "failsafe" and the bot will stop and shutdown.

 What happened:

 ![](https://file.coffee/u/10iMNNRHIbUpgo.png)